Actions speak louder than words.famous idiom

-The dreamer was being pushed by her family — her mother, especially — to marry her best friend.
-It led to having a huge argument with her best friend, that almost ended the relationship.
-Her mother is a manipulative narcissist, according to the dreamer, who tries to convince her to do things she doesn’t want to do.
-This background information — life context — explains the scene where she is convinced by her mother to poison her dog.
-Extended members of her family witness what’s happening and take mom’s side, expressed in the dream when her family asks why she’s hysterical and dismiss her feelings.
+The dreamer was being pushed by her family—her mother, especially—to marry her best friend.
+It caused a huge argument with her best friend that almost ended their relationship.
+Her mother is a manipulative narcissist according to the dreamer, who tries to convince her to do things she doesn’t want to do.
+This background information—life context—explains the scene where she is convinced by her mother to poison her dog.
+Extended members of her family witness what’s happening and take mom’s side, expressed in the dream when her family accuses her of overreacting and dismiss her feelings.

 The second scene enacts the dreamer’s feelings about the situation.
-Punching someone in the face is a way of expressing hot anger or extreme frustration.
+Punching someone in the face is an action that, in this case, expresses hot anger and extreme frustration.
 This dreamer is both angry and frustrated with her mother, and nothing she does changes the dynamics of the situation.
 She can punch as hard and as much as she wants and her mom will be the same manipulative bitch.

 I dream that I am a single dad with two daughters (I don’t actually have kids).
 Never wanted kids before, but I feel sick when one of them leaves and her sister tells me that she went back to our home (we were traveling).
 I run after her to try to catch up before she gets too far.

-The essence of this story is that something important gets away from the dreamer and he’s trying to retrieve it.
-Getting away is the important action.
-So the question to ask is, what is something important to the dreamer that is getting away from him?
+The simple idea of the action is that something important gets away from the dreamer and he’s trying to retrieve it.
+Is something important to the dreamer getting away from him in the figurative sense?
+That’s how you simplify the idea expressed in the action and search for parallels in the dreamer’s life.